witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 + I have a WiFi network available and the proper credentials to connect to the network.
 + The project I want to work on is on Github and password authentication is acceptable for transmission.
 + I am comfortable entering commands into the terminal and have a solid understanding of all commands being invoked with ```sudo```.
+If not, I am willing to suffer the consequences of my own mistakes.
 + The terminal is a suitable environment for managing my project with git.
 + My project does not need any compiler or pre-compiler.
 + My project will be able to be served locally by Firefox (ie. there are no server or database requirements for running my project).